 Meet your VBT Trip Leaders at 9:30 a.m. in the lobby of the Grand Hotel

-to the hotel is on your own.
+staff garments.
+Transfer to the hotel is on your own.
 Please come to the

-meeting dressed in walking gear

-(walking shoes at least) and carry your backpack.
+meeting dressed in your walking gear and carrying your backpack.
 A taxi from the

-railway station costs about 12-15 euros/$20 USD.
+railway station costs about 12-15 euros/$20 US.
 If your arrival at the hotel is

-hotel, and the hotel staff will pass your message along to your VBT Trip
+hotel, and the hotel staff will pass your message along to our VBT Trip